dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-dog.jpg">

-There are 100 test images provided for both cat and dog classes, or you can download your own test images to try.
+There are 100 test images included with the dataset for both cat and dog classes, or you can download your own test images to try.

 ## Running the Live Camera Program